Bachelor of Education (Early Childhood Studies)

 Clearances and/or Risk Management Protocols Required

 The Department of Education Western Australia and cooperating non-government schools have the right to determine 'fit and proper persons' to enter and practice in schools.
-For these reasons, all pre-service teachers 18 years of age and over will be required to have a current Department of Education Nationally Coordinated Criminal History Check (NCCHC) and a current Working with Children Check, or the equivalent clearance issued by the relevant State authority before commencing this period of Professional Practice
+For these reasons, all pre-service teachers 18 years of age and over will be required to have a current Department of Education Nationally Coordinated Criminal History Check (NCCHC) and a current Working with Children Check, or the equivalent clearance issued by the relevant State authority before commencing this period of Professional Practice.

-Further information can be found at http://www.ecu.edu.au/schools/education/professional- practice/clearancesProfessional practice rules
+Further information can be found at https://www.ecu.edu.au/schools/education/professional-experience/before-professional-experience

 During the placement, it is imperative that Pre-Service Teachers always demonstrate professionalism and respect for industry partners.
 Pre-Service Teachers must abide by the professional standards set out in the ECU Student Code of Conduct and comply with the applicable University policies and rules.

 The host School/Centre has absolute discretion to terminate the Pre-Service Teachers placement prior to completion of the placement.
 Situations where this discretion has been exercised are typically where the School/Centre has had concerns about Pre-Service Teacher's conduct or performance.
-ECU may also withdraw a Pre-Service eacher from placement in certain circumstances.
-Early termination or withdrawal from the professional practice placement may result in a Fail grade for this unit. -
+ECU may also withdraw a Pre-Service Teacher from placement in certain circumstances.
+Early termination or withdrawal from the professional practice placement may result in a Fail grade for this unit.

 In each year of the program, students undertake compulsory Professional Experience and in the final year, students undertake an Assistant Teacher Program (ATP) comprising of one term of approximately 10 weeks of continuous teaching practice.
 The Assistant Teacher Program is conducted during the final year of the course in the second term of the school year.